dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/src/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA2253](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca2253): Numerics should not be used in logging format string

-Numerics should not be used in logging format string
+Numerics should not be used in logging format string.

 |Item|Value|
 |-|-|